AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 define an interface.
 However, this approach has the advantage of not requiring the use of tagged types in the package instantiation.

-Another advantage of this approach is that multiple implementations of the :ada:`Hash` function can be used, as we'll see later.
-When using generic interfaces, only a single implementation --- the one defined for the formal interface type --- can be used in the instantiation.

 This is an example of a package instantiating the generic hash table:

 .. code:: ada